TANGO-Project/alde/README.md

 # Application Lifecycle Deployment Engine (ALDE)

 &copy; Atos Spain S.A.
-2016
+2020

-Application Lifecycle Deployment Engine (ALDE) is a component of the European Project TANGO (http://tango-project.eu ).
+Application Lifecycle Deployment Engine (ALDE) is a component of the European Project SODALITE (http://sodalite.eu), initially implemented in TANGO (http://tango-project.eu ).

 ALDE is distributed under a [GNU AFFERO GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/agpl-3.0.txt).

 ## Description

 ALDE is responsible for the workload scheduling and the management of the application life-cycle while it is executed.
-ALDE will take the application source code, packetize for different heterogeneous architectures configurations and, if possible, deploy it via a TANGO Device Supervisor and manage the application execution.
+ALDE will take the application source code, packetize for different heterogeneous architectures configurations and, if possible, deploy it and manage the application execution.

 More in detail each one of the previous steps:

 * **Compilation** - ALDE is able to compile the application in different configurations depending of the selected heterogeneous architectures.
 The result will be a set of binaries optimal compiled for specific hardware architectures.
 * **Packetization** - ALDE, once the application has been compiled, can packetize it.
 For the moment it only supports typical tar.gz files and [Docker](https://www.docker.com/) and [Singularity](http://singularity.lbl.gov/) containers.
-* **Deployment** - ALDE is able to automatically deploy an application into a TANGO compatible Device Supervisor.
-It will launch the execution and monitor it.
-It will also support adaptations interactions if used in combination with the [TANGO Self-Adaptation Manager](https://github.com/TANGO-Project/self-adaptation-manager).
+* **Deployment** - ALDE is able to automatically deploy an application, launch the execution and monitor it.

 ## Installation Guide